"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

-How to Succeed in an Online Interview
+How to Succeed in a Virtual Interview

 "Help, I'm Having A Zoom Interview!"

-Ten Quick Tips to Help your Zoom Interview
+Ten Quick Tips to Help Your Zoom Interview

-- Dress to Impress
+- Dress to Impress - your appearance still matters.

 - Smile When You Dial and Stay Calm!
+Authenticity and composure are key.

 Treat it as a face-to-face interview

 Do the preparation for a first interview that you normally would - including researching the company beforehand (see our guide on researching companies).
+Be prepared to discuss your achievements, qualifications, and career history in detail, relating these relevantly to the role.

 The Equipment